 While perusing Terry Miura‘s Instagram stream, I came across one of his large urban landscapes, which was similar in subject to my Azure & Asphalt series — rising streets and rooftops lit up by sunlight.
 Terry’s painting showed me a strategy I had not yet considered.

 Bright or saturated colors have more impact when they are played off neutral colors.
-In Descent, the orange colors are not super saturated, but they are much much more meaningful when juxtaposed against the neutral shadows.
+In Descent, the orange colors are not super saturated, but they are much more meaningful when juxtaposed against the neutral shadows.

 Don’t copy photographic color